BUSTER-21/examples/api_documentation/docs/source/examples/raw_points.rst

   :?start=:

-    Start time of the data in nanoseconds.
+    Start time of the data request range in nanoseconds.

   :?end=:

-    End time of the data in nanoseconds.
+    End time of the data request range in nanoseconds.

   :?limit=:

     Limit the data points in response.
-Default value is 1000.
+Default value is **1000**.

   :?reverse=:

-    Order the data points by time (allowed values: True or False)
+    Set it to **true** to get data in descending order by time.
+Default value is **false**.

   **Example request**